≡ Menu

 But whatever…

-Their original back story is, what is known for sure is that in the early 1900’s two Europeans were gifted a pair of Temple cats from Burma to Nice, France.
-It is said that only one of the pair survived – a pregnant female – and that said female went on to become the ancestor of most of the cats alive in France ever after.
+Their original back story is what is known for sure: in the early 1900s, two Europeans were gifted a pair of Temple cats from Burma to Nice, France.
+It is said that only one of the pair survived – a pregnant female – and that said female became the ancestor of most of the cats alive in France ever after.

-We almost lost this breed entirely due to the conflict throughout Europe during WWII during which time, the breed became so rare that it became impossible to save it without interbreeding it with other long hair cats such as the Siamese and the Persian cat breeds until the Birman breeding population became large enough to begin breeding them responsibly.
+We almost lost this breed entirely due to the European conflict during WWII.
+During that time, the breed became so rare that it became impossible to save it without interbreeding it with other hair cats, such as the Siamese and the Persian cat breeds, until the Birman breeding population became large enough to produce them responsibly.
+For this reason, Modern-day Birman cats can vary in appearance.
+However, a standard for their marking is widely accepted as the ‘correct’ pattern (which we’ll discuss in this article).

-Officially recognized in France in 1925 and named the Sacre De Birmanie breed and then later by the Cat Fanciers Association in 1967 and have since been recognized by Cat Fancier’s everywhere – and we do mean everywhere… from Canada to the UK these former Temple cats and possible carriers of Priestly souls have made an impression all over the world.
+The Birman was officially recognized in France in 1925 and named the Sacre De Birmanie breed and then later by the Cat Fanciers Association in 1967 and have since been recognized by Cat Fancier’ss everywhere – and we do mean about… from Canada to the UK, these former Temple cats and possible carriers of Priestly souls have made an impression all over the world.

 Because it should be noted…